FASP-QAT/qat-documentation/docs/user/04-overview.md

 ---
-id: overview
+id: terms
-title: "Acronyms & Definitions"
+title: "Terms & Acronyms"
-sidebar_label: "Acronyms & Definitions"
+sidebar_label: "Terms & Acronyms"
-sidebar_position: 4
+sidebar_position: 18
 ---
-# Acronyms & Definitions
+# Terms & Acronyms

 This page provides definitions for commonly used acronyms and terms within the QAT application and documentation.